-This course is on the intermediate level, so you should have some experience with AWS and its basic services like EC2, ELB, AutoScaling, and RDS.
-Also, some knowledge of Highly Availability concepts, the JSON file format, and Wordpress can be helpful to understand the ideas behind the practical part of the course and the template's syntax.
+This is an intermediate-level course, so you should have some experience with AWS and its basic services like EC2, ELB, AutoScaling, and RDS.
+Also, some knowledge of high availability concepts, the JSON file format, and Wordpress would be helpful to understand the ideas behind the practical part of the course and the template's syntax.

 Resources used within this lecture

 In this course we will use an example template that you can find at the following address.
 In order to deploy a fully functional Wordpress cluster.
 Let's take a look at the template source.
 This template is a great example, demonstrating the power of AWS CloudFormation.
 It creates several different resources, a load balancer, an autoscaling group for web server instances, a MySQL cluster using AWS RDS, all required security groups and EC2 instances.
 CloudFormation also downloads and sets up the latest version of Wordpress during the last creation step.
 As you can see the author started declaring the format version in writing an exhausted description of the template itself.
 Looking at the parameter section you can see a set of parameters that the AWS user has to choose in order begin a stack creation.
 KeyName is the only parameter that doesn't have a default value because we need to specify an existing key pair name that will be use by all EC2 instances.
 If we decide to use the AWS management console, the stack creation wizard will ask us to choose a correct value for every parameter.

 The mapping section is use to associate one specific OS architecture to each EC2 instance type and each AWS region to a set of AMI IDs.
 For example, if you want to create a Wordpress cluster in the eu-west-1 region using a set of t1.micro instances, CloudFormation will use the ami 953b06e1 disk image.